Meidimax99/reumelv/README.md

 Especially the squashing of the commits is quite useful:
 It squashes all commits of the feature branch together into one with the name of the merge request.
 This results in a quite nice commit history, consisting of one commit for each issue/feature.

-### Integration Branch?
-Previously the usage of a integration branch was used, but those are typically used to combine multiple feature branches together to be then tested in combination and integrated as one into the master branch.
-That is not necessary for our project and really only makes sense for larger-scale projects
 #

 ## Short overview of useful Git Commands